Gardial/DeblockGame/README.md

 # DeblockGame
-Thist project is just a creative videogame.
+Thist project is just a videogame creation.
 We are only 2 from French.
-It's our first creation with GitHub.
+It's our first creation with GitHub and our first videogame creation.
 Enjoy :)